urbanairship/technical-blog/AirshipUITesting.md

 # UI Testing at Urban Airship
-_A series of posts about our approach to creating a UI that’s simple, straightforward and testable_

 By Andrew Winterman

 As consumer expectations of web interfaces grow, more of the logic making the website go needs to move to the front end.
 In other words, code is sent to the customer.

 As the customer interacts with the page, the code executes, providing near instantaneous feedback, and smoother interactions with the product.

 For example, rather than wait for form validation (e.g. checking proper formatting of an email address or phone number), the validation code can execute as soon as the user makes a change.